ovis-hpc/ldms/ldms/man/ldmsd_yaml_parser.rst

 daemons
 =======

 List of dictionaries describing LDMS daemons that are part of the cluster and their endpoints that share transport configurations.
 The primary keys are "names", "hosts", "endpoints", and "environment".
-Any keys provided that do not match this string values are assumed to be either CLI commands, or overarching default configuration commands for a daemon.
+Any keys provided that do not match this string values (except for "stream_enable") are assumed to be either CLI commands, or overarching default configuration commands for a daemon.

 names
 -----